JimmyLi2468/Yaburi_misc/README.md

 (To be sure, you can double-click it twice until a window pop-up.
 Click 'yes')
 2. Start Yaburi
 3. Go to any map allows fishing
+4. Start fishing
-4. Make sure Yaburi window is at top/front
+5. Make sure Yaburi window is at top/front
-5. 'ctrl' + 'G'
+6. 'ctrl' + 'G'

 ### To exit: press ESC
 ### Pause/Resume: Ctrl+Alt+P